RunPythonScript

 name: wakeUp, type: Trigger

-This field triggers execution of the wakeUp portion of the passed script.
+When pressed, the wakeUp portion of the passed script is executed.

 Execute (finalize)